Norfolk Admirals (ECHL): History

 Prior to the 2018–19 season, the Admirals re-signed head coach Robbie Ftorek on a two-year contract and affiliated with the Arizona Coyotes.
 Following an average attendance of 2,602 in 2017–18, the lowest recorded attendance in any iteration of the Admirals' history, the Admirals saw increased attendance in its fourth ECHL season to an average of 3,590 in 2018–19.

 After the 2018–19 season, former Hampton Roads Admirals' player Patrick Cavanagh led a group that purchased the Admirals from Mango Media Group.
 Cavanagh then named another Hampton Roads' player Rod Taylor as the head coach, while releasing Ftorek from his contract.
 The Admirals entered the 2019–20 season as the only ECHL team without an official NHL affiliate and were in last place when the season was curtailed due the COVID-19 pandemic.
 The team then opted out of participating in the 2020–21 season due to the ongoing restrictions on arena capacity.

 On August 27, 2021, the Admirals announced an affiliation agreement with the Carolina Hurricanes for the 2021–22 season.
+The addition of the Savannah Ghost Pirates moved the Admirals into the North Division in the 2022–23 season.
+On August 25, 2023, the Admirals announced a new affiliation with the Winnipeg Jets of the NHL and Manitoba Moose of the AHL for the 2023–24 season.